achliopa/udemy_PythonDSMLBootcamp/readme.md

 * one liners are generaly faster
 * we can use multiple conditions, `(df['W']>0) and (df[Y]>1)` throuws an error as normal python boolean operators cannot handle series of data, only single bools. he have to use & instead `(df['W']>0) & (df[Y]>1)` is valid and can be passed ans condition selector `df[(df['W']>0) & (df[Y]>1)]` for or we use |
 * we can reset the index or set it to something else. we use `df.reset_index()` to reset the index (now they are not labels but index numbers) and set the labels to a separate column named *index*. this opeartion does not alter the original dataframe
-* we can set the index. we set a new list of labels `newind = 'CA NY WY OR CO'.split()`. we then set it as column `df['States'] = newind` and then st this column as index with `df.set_inex('States')` . the effect of that is to create a new row for the index column title.
+* we can set the index. we set a new list of labels `newind = 'CA NY WY OR CO'.split()`. we then set it as column `df['States'] = newind` and then st this column as index with `df.set_index('States')` . the effect of that is to create a new row for the index column title.

 ### Lecture 28 - Dataframes: Part 3